oskarvid/ServerLoad/README.md

 # ServerLoad
 A simple server load bash and R ~~script~~ hack for graphing CPU, disk and RAM usage

+## If you're not running Ubuntu or don't have `eog` installed, you need to edit the `get-graphs.sh` script and remove the last line so it doesn't automatically try to open the `SystemLoad.png` graph.

 Sample CPU usage graph
 ![Disk-graph](https://raw.githubusercontent.com/oskarvid/ServerLoad/master/.SystemLoad.png)